-- 6.21 A reduction in the company tax rate would mean that income being earned through companies is taxed at rates that are further below higher rates of personal tax rates than they are at present.
+- 6.21 A reduction in the company tax rate would mean that income being earned through companies is taxed at rates that are further below the higher rates of personal tax rates than they are at present.
 Personal tax rates are set to reflect a government's views on the level of progressivity that is desirable so that higher income earners pay rates of tax that are deemed to be fair.
 This goal is undermined if income taxed in different entities is taxed at significantly lower rates. - 6.22 The tax system becomes less fair if people with high levels of wealth and income can shelter income in companies to avoid the top personal tax rates.
+As noted in chapter 2, in 2018 roughly 8% of tax paid by high-wealth individuals was tax on personal income, 21% was on trustee income and 71% was on company income.
 Only small amounts of the taxable income of high-wealth individuals are taxed at personal rates.
-As noted in chapter 2, 5% is taxed at personal income tax rates, 12% is taxed at the trust tax rate and 83% at the company tax rate.
 There is now a 5% rate differential between the company rate and trust rate (33%), and a greater 11% rate differential between the company rate and the top personal tax rate (39%).
-This can provide incentives for higher income earners to shelter income in companies and have it taxed at the company tax rate rather than at personal tax rates. - 6.23 Reducing the company tax rate would exacerbate these gaps unless personal tax rates were cut at the same time.
+This can provide even greater incentives for higher income earners to shelter income in companies and have it taxed at the company tax rate rather than at personal tax rates. - 6.23 Reducing the company tax rate would exacerbate these gaps unless personal tax rates were cut at the same time.
 Cutting personal tax rates may be supported by some future governments but not by others. - 6.24 If governments want to lower the company tax rate and maintain the progressivity of the New Zealand tax system, higher levels of tax might be needed at the shareholder level.
 One option might be a tax on gains from share sales.
 As discussed by Chen and Mintz (2009), New Zealand is particularly vulnerable to a gap between the company tax rate and the top personal tax rate because of the absence of any tax on capital gains.
-As a result, those on the top marginal tax rate of 39% are able to have income taxed at a low rate if this is earned in a company and then gains are realised by selling shares in the company.
+As a result, those on the top marginal tax rate of 39% can have income taxed at a low rate if this is earned in a company and then gains are realised by selling shares in the company.
 Chen and Mintz expressed surprise that New Zealand had not adopted the solution of taxing share gains to help with integrity concerns. - 6.25 Company tax rates and top personal marginal tax rates in OECD countries are provided in table 6.2.
 Having a small gap between the company tax rate and the top personal rate is attractive because it limits the scope for personal income to be sheltered in companies.
-At the same time New Zealand's gap between the company tax rate and the top personal marginal tax rate is not high compared to other OECD countries.
+At the same time, New Zealand's gap between the company tax rate and the top personal marginal tax rate is not high compared to other OECD countries.
 In 2020, the latest year for which OECD data is provided, New Zealand had a company tax rate of 28% and a top personal marginal tax rate of 33%.
 The gap between the two was 5 percentage points, which was the fifth equal lowest gap for the 37 OECD countries for which data is recorded.
 Even now, with a top marginal tax rate of 39% and an 11 percentage point gap, the gap is not large compared with other OECD countries.
 Only six other OECD countries had a smaller gap than this in 2020.